mohitpai/journey-optimizer.en/help/using/audience/computed-attributes.md

 To create computed attributes, navigate to the **[!UICONTROL Computed attributes]** tab in the **[!UICONTROL Profiles]** menu located on the left hand-side.

-From this screen, you can construct computed attributes by building rules that combine event attributes, aggreagte functions, alonside a specified lookback period.
-For example, you can calculate the sum of purchases made in the last three months, identify the most recent item viewed by a profile withwho hasn't made a purchase in the last week, or tally up the total reward points accumulated by each profile.
+From this screen, you can construct computed attributes by building rules that combine event attributes, aggregate functions, alonside a specified lookback period.
+For example, you can calculate the sum of purchases made in the last three months, identify the most recent item viewed by a profile who hasn't made a purchase in the last week, or tally up the total reward points accumulated by each profile.

 ![](assets/computed-attributes.png)